GitHub repository with all resources: https://github.com/Microttus/LightCare

 Holds all the necessary components

-Has to be driveable
+Has to be drivable

 As displayed, this is how the measuring should be done after the first loop.